 The Silence of Mary Home mission is providing a Christian family home for God’s abandoned and neglected people of all ages and to support the community.
 Throughout this unprecedented year, volunteers have diligently worked to address the needs of the community, but as life begins to normalize the need for hygiene items has escalated!
 To many of the Home’s guests, a shower is a luxury.
 The following items have been selected to assist in this urgent outreach appeal: men’s and women’s deodorant, shampoo, toothpaste, and toothbrushes.
 Please place items in the Silence of Mary bin located in the Church vestibule.
 A small gesture on your part can make a profound impact on another’s life.
 Many thanks!

 I am available for confession any time—before and after Liturgy, before and after any other church services, and any other time you want.
-If anyone who is sick or having difficulty with the pandemic situation would want me to visit for Confession and Communion during the Lenten season, please call the office at 717-652-1415 or call me at 717-525-2909 to make arrangements.
-I am available at any time, and I will follow the CDC guidelines.
-You are obligated to go to confession and receive Holy Communion at least once a year from the beginning of Lent up to the celebration of Pentecost.
-I am happy to serve you whenever you need me. ~ Father Taras
+You are obligated to go to confession and receive Holy Communion at least once a year from the beginning of Lent up to the celebration of Pentecost. ~ Father Taras

 Saint Ann Parish is happy to now offer the safety and convenience of online electronic giving as an option to our parishioners and friends.